-- a) All pertinent statistics can be repeated by area or stock for candidate MPs which assign an area-specific directed sardine TAC and/or OMs which assume two sardine stocks. - b) If the OMP finally adopted involves spatial components which consider the resource status in different areas, there may be a need to define Exceptional Circumstances separately for each area, and hence to add related performance statistics. - c) For performance statistics such as 2) and 3) above, average projected catch by stock can be given.
+- a) If the OMP finally adopted involves spatial components which consider the resource status in different areas, there may be a need to define Exceptional Circumstances separately for each area, and hence to add related performance statistics. - b) For performance statistics such as 2) and 3) above, average projected catch by stock can be given.
 Average projected catch is not necessarily the same as average projected TAC as a result of, e.g. fisheries closed due to bycatch limits being reached.
 However, for the scenario of a candidate MP which recommends TAC by area, while the underlying OM involves a single sardine stock only, average projected TAC and average variation in the TAC can be given by area, even though average projected catch and average variation in the catch will be given only as corresponds to the one stock.